efeboyboy/new-type-player/docs/signal-path.md

 - BUTTON: Manual trigger
 - GATE: EOC self-trigger for looping
-- ENV: Routed to LPG 3 MOD
+- ENV: Routed to LPG 3 MOD (bypassed when LPG 3 is in loop mode)

 _EG 4:_

 - BUTTON: Manual trigger
 - GATE: EOC self-trigger for looping
-- ENV: Routed to LPG 4 MOD
+- ENV: Routed to LPG 4 MOD (bypassed when LPG 4 is in loop mode)

 ## Signal Flow Architecture (Original Design)